ChrisWoo0443/cs100-final-project/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:

 **The importance of a task scheduler**
  > * As college students, we have complex schedules that revolve around our class schedule, extra-curriculars, and personal responsibilities.
 With all of this going on, it is important to keep track of all tasks     that we have pending, such as homework, to ensure that nothing slips out of our mind.
 Therefore, it would be great to create a task schedular that can help us manage out schedules efficiently.

  **Technology specifications**
  > * We plan on using C++ for this project.
 We will work on VSCode and use Git features to assist collaboration.
 We expect the program to be compatible on Windows and macOS, and hopefully will get it working on Linux if possible.

  **Inputs and outputs**
- > * Inputs: Via terminal commands, the user has various options:
+ > * **Inputs**: Via terminal commands, the user has various options:
  > * Add User: Strings inputted via the command terminal with the names of users or "task collections", such as for dividing work tasks and personal tasks
  > * Select User: Choose a user or "task collection" to view
  > * Add Task: Strings inputted via the command terminal with the names of tasks